 The Dixie State University Campus Store offers a convenient student source for textbooks, general books, educational supplies, and a wide variety of calculators, office and school and art supplies.
 Visit them at http://campusstore.dixie.edu/home.aspx

-The Career Center is located on the 5th floor of the Holland Commons Building, Room 523.
-The DSU Career Center offers comprehensive career services to students, alumni, and the community when choosing a major, identifying a career and/or seeking employment.
+Career Services is located on the 5th floor of the Holland Commons Building, Room 523.
+DSU Career Services offers comprehensive career services to students, alumni, and the community when choosing a major, identifying a career and/or seeking employment.
 Their staff can assist you in maximizing career opportunities.
-No matter where you find yourself in the search process, the Career Center has resources available to help you achieve your goals.
+No matter where you find yourself in the search process, the Career Services has resources available to help you achieve your goals.
 They invite you to come and take advantage of their services free of charge.
 Feel free to browse and see what they can assist you with at career.dixie.edu

 The Financial Aid Office processes and provides information regarding financial aid applications.
 Eligibility is based on financial need, satisfactory academic progress and grade point average for continuing students.
 (435) 652-7575 financialaid.dixie.edu

-The Center provides information on how to live a healthy life and has social workers and health care providers on staff if students become ill or need short term counseling.
+The Health and Counseling Center provides information on how to live a healthy life and has social workers and health care providers on staff if students become ill or need short term counseling.
 Visit wellness.dixie.edu for more information.